The Real Housewives of New Jersey season 7: Cast and synopsis

 The seventh season was announced in May, after having a nearly 2-year hiatus.
 Dina Manzo, who had previously returned for Season 6 after a three-season hiatus did not film this season due to geographic reasons, as she no longer lives in the Garden State.
 One season stars Amber Marchese and twins Nicole and Teresa made their departures as well, however made a guest appearance, making Teresa Giudice and Melissa Gorga the only full-time cast members to return from Season 6.
 Jacqueline Laurita, who departed from the show after the fifth season, returned.
 Siggy Flicker and Dolores Catania joined the cast for the seventh season.
 Kathy Wakile and Rosie Pierri featured as friends of the housewives.
 Robyn Levy, Christina Flores and Kim DePaola also made guest appearances.

 This season focuses on the return of Teresa Giudice from her eleven-month prison sentence as she slowly readjusts to life as a free woman, and back to being the wife and mother she always was.
-It also focuses on her attempts to repair fractured relationships with the Gorga's and friend Jacqueline.
+It also focuses on her attempts to repair fractured relationships with the Gorgas and Jacqueline.